Thermal Sunyaev-Zel'dovich effect at the core of CL J1226.9+3332 revealed by NOEMA: Data analysis

 \section{Data analysis}

-The interferometric data were processed in various steps, with the goal of maximising the signal-to-noise ratio of the tSZ effect, while carefully accounting for point sources in the field (see Fig.~\ref{fig:noemamaps}).
-We detail here the construction of a source-clean continuum $uv$-table (using the \texttt{GILDAS} software\footnote{\url{https://www.iram.fr/IRAMFR/GILDAS/}}) and the detection of the tSZ effect in it.
+The interferometric data were processed in various steps, with the goal of maximising the signal-to-noise ratio of the tSZ effect while carefully accounting for point sources in the field (see Fig.~\ref{fig:noemamaps}).
+We detail the construction of a source-clean continuum $uv$ table (using the \texttt{GILDAS} software\footnote{\url{https://www.iram.fr/IRAMFR/GILDAS/}}) and the detection of the tSZ effect in it below.

-\subsection{Continuum: combination of $uv$-tables}
+\subsection{Continuum: Combination of $uv$ tables}

-The spectral analysis of the data revealed the presence of two point sources in the field ($\text{PS260-N}$ and $\text{PS260-S}$, see Appendix~\ref{sec:pointsource}) with emission lines at $\sim 70.6$~GHz.
-To avoid contamination by the emission lines of the $\text{PS260-N}$ and $\text{PS260-S}$ regions, data in the frequency range below 70.78~GHz were removed from the spectral cube of the NOEMA visibilities in the further analyses.
+The spectral analysis of the data revealed two point sources in the field ($\text{PS260-N}$ and $\text{PS260-S}$; see Appendix~\ref{sec:pointsource}) with emission lines at $\sim 70.6$~GHz.
+To avoid contamination by the emission lines of the $\text{PS260-N}$ and $\text{PS260-S}$ regions, the data in the frequency range below 70.78~GHz were removed from the spectral cube of the NOEMA visibilities in the further analyses.

-The line-free sections of the spectral cubes were combined to obtain a single continuum $uv$-table.
-First, four continuum $uv$-tables were computed by averaging the line-free frequency ranges of the polarisation-averaged basebands.
-This was done separately for the LSB and USB sidebands and resulted in two $uv$-tables for each sideband, at 72.320 and 76.192~GHz, and 87.808 and 91.680~GHz central frequencies, respectively.
+The line-free sections of the spectral cubes were combined to obtain a single continuum $uv$ table.
+First, four continuum $uv$ tables were computed by averaging the line-free frequency ranges of the polarisation-averaged basebands.
+This was done separately for the LSB and USB sidebands and resulted in two $uv$ tables for each sideband, at 72.320 and 76.192~GHz, and at 87.808 and 91.680~GHz central frequencies, respectively.